Ecotheology: Precedents in religious thought

 Some scholars argue that Christians actually helped bring about the current global environmental crisis by instructing followers that God, and by extension mankind, transcends nature.
 Much of the development of ecotheology as a theological discourse was in response to this argument, which has been called "The Ecological Complaint".
 Defendants of this perspective essentially claim that Christianity promotes the idea of human dominion over nature, treating nature itself as a tool to be used and even exploited for survival and prosperity.

 However, Christianity has often been viewed as the source of positive values towards the environment, and there are many voices within the Christian tradition whose vision embraces the well-being of the earth and all creatures.
 While Francis of Assisi is one of the more obvious influences on Christian ecotheology, there are many theologians and teachers, such as Isaac of Nineveh and Seraphim of Sarov, whose work has profound implications for Christian thinkers.
 Many of these are less well known in the West because their primary influence has been on the Orthodox Church rather than the Roman Catholic Church.

 The significance of indigenous traditions for the development of ecotheology also cannot be overstated.
 Systems of Traditional Ecological Knowledge, in combination with modern scientific methods of ecosystem management, are steadily gaining interest as environmental activists realize the importance of locally invested groups.
+Indigenous practices are often based on long histories of observations of nature, as well as a deep connection to and understanding of surrounding environments.
+In Indonesia, Marapu, the practice of the Sumba people, prohibits the hunting of hornbill wings because of their resemblance to God.
+Studies have found that hornbills are vital in their ecosystem for the dispersion and propagation of seeds.
+Reverence for certain species in various indigenous cultures ensures their long term conservation.
+In the Kuningan Regency in the West Java Province of Indonesia, Dewa fish (Neolissochillus soro) are seen as guardians of the sacred waters they inhabit and are symbols of prosperity and harmony.
+As a result, capturing or harming them is prohibited, which allows for the conservation of their populations.